vsoch/flavours-of-physics-ftw/README.md

 ## FAQ

 1. **Do I have to use Python?**: Of course not!
 The base template image given to use is based on a choice by the creator (for example, lots of people use `scikit-learn` in python for machine learning).
-At the end of the day, the evaluation is done over the text file in `/result/analysis` and is ambivalent to how it is generated.
+At the end of the day, the evaluation is done over the text file in `/analysis/results/submission` and is ambivalent to how it is generated.
 Your submission (the container image) must simply run to generate it, and you are good.

-2. **How are files organized?** The complete mapping from
+For now, for additional FAQ please see our [documentation](https://containers-ftw.github.io)